MZAWI/twofish/README.md

 # Twofish

-Implementation of twofish encryption algorithm in C. Twofish is a 128-bit block cipher with support for 128-, 192-, 256-bit key lengths.
+Implementation (most likely insecure) of twofish encryption algorithm in C.
+Twofish is a 128-bit block cipher with support for 128-, 192-, 256-bit key lengths.
+This was just a fun project.

-# Building
+## Building

 To build this project, simply use `make` command.
-You can specify arguments like `clean` to remove *.o files and `twofish` or `test` to build individual programs.
+You can specify arguments like `clean` to remove
+*.o files and `twofish` or `test` to build individual programs.
 You will need compiler, make and standard headers.

-# Usage
+## Usage

+### Main

 To use the example program, please use the syntax: